apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Passenger on United flight to Fresno had measles, officials confirm**
+**Richard Dreyfuss Slammed for Alleged Sexist and Homophobic Comments at ‘Jaws’ Screening**

-You can read more about it [here](https://abc30.com/post/passenger-united-flight-fresno-measles-officials-confirm/14878374/).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/richard-dreyfuss-slammed-jaws-screening-comments-1235909509/).

 ## Requirements
 - Python 3.8